Gregory Ward

 Gregory Ward is an American linguist, academic and researcher.
 He is Professor of Linguistics, Gender & Sexuality Studies and, by courtesy, Philosophy at Northwestern University.

 Ward's primary research revolves around pragmatics, with emphasis on the pragmatic meaning associated with particular syntactic constructions and intonational contours.
 He is a collaborative author of The Cambridge Grammar of the English Language, has co-authored Information Status and Noncanonical Word Order in English, authored The Semantics and Pragmatics of Preposing, and co-edited Drawing the Boundaries of Meaning: Neo-Gricean Studies in Pragmatics and Semantics in Honor of Laurence R. Horn.

 He is a Fellow of the Linguistic Society of America (LSA) and served as its Secretary-Treasurer from 2004 - 2007.

 Education

-Ward received his B.A. degree in Linguistics and Comparative Literature from the University of California, Berkeley in 1978.
+Ward received his B.A. degree in Linguistics and Comparative Literature [with honors] from the University of California, Berkeley in 1978.
 He earned his Ph.D. in Linguistics from the University of Pennsylvania in 1985 under the supervision of Ellen F. Prince.

 Career

 Ward joined San Diego State University’s Department of Linguistics as a lecturer in 1985.
 In the following year, he joined Northwestern University as an Assistant Professor of Linguistics.
 He was promoted to Associate Professor in 1991 and to Professor of Linguistics in 1997.

-Ward chaired the Department of Linguistics at Northwestern University from 1999 to 2004 and is currently Co-Director of the Sexualities Project at Northwestern (SPAN).
+Ward chaired the Department of Linguistics at Northwestern University from 1999 to 2004 and served as Co-Director of the Sexualities Project at Northwestern (SPAN) from 2018 to 2024.